How To Brew a Better Plunger (French Press) Coffee in 2025

 Water temperature could be another factor.
 Use freshly boiled water and heat the coffee plunger up with some before you add the ground coffee.
 The hot water will pre-heat the cafetière and mean you don’t lose heat to a cold plunger.

-Do I have to wait the extra four minutes?
-This is the big complaint we hear about this method.
-But if you allow the extra time for the coffee to settle, you deal with the biggest complaint about the French press, the coffee ‘sludge’ that ends up in your cup.
+But if want the best results, then allow the extra time for the coffee to settle, this eliminates the biggest complaint about the French press, the coffee ‘sludge’ that ends up in your cup.
 The metal filter still allows microparticles through and even some oils so you get a full-bodied cup.